mmuratarat/mmuratarat.github.io/_pages/faq.md

 L(x, \lambda, \nu) = f_{0}(x) + \sum_{i=1}^{m} \lambda_{i}f_{i}(x) + \sum_{j=1}^{k} \nu_{j} h_{j}(x)
 $$

 The idea of the Lagrangian duality is to take the constrains into account by augmenting the objective function with a weighted sum of the constraint functions.
+So, we can now solve a constrained minimization problem using unconstrained optimization of generalized Lagrangian.

 #### What is Jensen's inequality?